mcgillij/mcgillij.dev/content/godot-vs-python.rst

     @onready var cooldown_value: Label = %cooldown_value

-**signals** are used to pass well signals between scenes / nodes, generally these will be associated with "callables" aka passing functions around in python, or callbacks.
+**signals** are used to pass well signals between scenes / nodes, generally these will be associated with "call-ables" aka passing functions around in python, or callbacks.

 .. code-block:: GDScript